-The Role Mapping Administrator allows you to map business roles with IT roles.
-For more information, see the Novell Identity Manager Role Mapping Administrator 4.0.2 User Guide.
+The Catalog Administrator allows you to map business roles with IT roles.

-Enable role mapping: Select Yes to make this driver visible to the Role Mapping Administrator.
+Enable role mapping: Select Yes to make this driver visible to Catalog Administrator.

-Allow mapping of user accounts: Select Yes if you want to allow mapping of user accounts in the Role Mapping Administrator.
+Allow mapping of user accounts: Select Yes if you want to allow mapping of user accounts in Catalog Administrator.
 An account is required before a role, profile, or license can be granted through the Role Mapping Administrator.

-Allow mapping of groups: Select Yes if you want to allow mapping of groups in the Role Mapping Administrator.
+Allow mapping of groups: Select Yes if you want to allow mapping of groups in Catalog Administrator.